pirsch-analytics/blog/ab-testing.md

 ### Adding the Pirsch SDK

-After setting up Deno + Fresh, we first need to initialize the Pirsch SDK.
-It is placed inside its own module, so that we can export two global functions `pageView` and `event` to track statistics.
+After setting up Deno and Fresh, we first need to initialize the Pirsch SDK.
+It is contained within its own module, allowing us to export two global functions, 'pageView' and 'event,' to track statistics.

 ```ts
 // imports...